Contribute to Kali

 Forums

-The Kali Linux Forums are a place where people can request support, share tools, give feedback, and much more.
+The Kali Forums are a place where people can request support, share tools, give feedback, and much more.
 Anyone is able to go to our forums and help point others in the right direction or maybe even share a fix to an issue they’ve encountered themselves.
 The forums are a great place to help out as they are permanent.
 As long as the website is up, the information on it will always be able to be found.
 This is different to Discord, where information can be lost pretty easily.

 Bug Tracker